TuksModelChecking/Satmas/README.md

 # Satmas

+Use the main branch for the optimal strategy synthesis.

-To test the base coalition vs opposition synthesis implementation do the following:
+To use the base coalition vs. opposition synthesis do the following:

 1. Clone this repo
 2. Pick a SAT solver to use (CaDiCal, OpenWBO or PicoSAT).
 CaDiCal should be the fastest.